upbound/docs/content/upbound-marketplace/providers.md

 When using ControllerConfigs with family providers, each provider needs a ControllerConfig applied.

-For example, both service providers reference the same
+For example, both providers reference the same
 {{<hover label="cc" line="8">}}controllerConfigRef.name{{</hover >}}.

 ```yaml